bagit-profiles/bagit-profiles-specification/README.md

 2. `Bag-Info`:

 	Specifies which tags are required, etc. in `bag-info.txt`.
-Each tag definition takes two optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
+Each tag definition takes three optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
 2) "values" is a list of acceptable values.
 If empty, any value is accepted.
+3) "repeatable" is true or false (default true) and indicates whether or not this tag can be repeated in `bag-info.txt`.

 	Implementers may define in the Bag-Info section of their profile whatever tags their application requires, i.e., tags defined here are not limited to the 'reserved metadata element names' identified in the BagIt spec.

 	The tag `BagIt-Profile-Identifier` is always required, but SHOULD NOT be listed under `Bag-Info` in the profile.

 3. `Manifests-Required`: LIST

 	Each manifest type in LIST is required.
 The list contains the type of manifest (not the complete filename), e.g. `["sha1", "md5"]`.

 4. `Allow-Fetch.txt`: `true`|`false`

 	A fetch.txt file is allowed within the bag.
 Default: `true`